 What Do I Do After a Motorcycle Accident?

 If you are involved in a motorcycle accident in Atlanta there are a few steps to follow.
+It is essential to know what to do at the scene of a motorcycle accident.
 First and foremost, you need to seek medical attention for any injuries.
 This is particularly important in motorcycle crashes because you could have head trauma or internal injuries that are not immediately apparent.

 You might be offered a settlement check by the insurance company.
 Don’t accept it if it is less than your expenses.
 All too often the insurance company tries to quickly resolve cases in this manner but by accepting a check you are probably limiting your right to make any further claims, even if the check doesn’t adequately cover your damages.

 Is There a Statute of Limitations for Georgia Motorcycle Accident Lawsuits?

 Yes; according to the Official Code of Georgia Annotated § 9-3-33, you can file an accident lawsuit up to two years after your accident.
 However, if you’ve been in an accident, you should consider filing as soon as possible so that your attorney can more easily contact any witnesses as well as the other individuals involved.
 Plus, the sooner you get compensation for your injuries, the better.

 If you have been involved in a motorcycle accident, call Bader Scott Injury Lawyers to speak with a knowledgeable motorcycle accident attorney in Atlanta for free.
 As experts in dealing with these types of cases, we can communicate and negotiate with the insurance companies on your behalf so that you can focus on the important things in life, like recovering from your accident.